 The Money Supply

 The role of the money supply in long-term advances of the economy is hotly debated.
 Businesses raise capital from either selling securities or acquiring debt and establish new production facilities, but these are long-term considerations that have no relevance to current spending, and are not part of an investment multiplier.
 To enable near-term reinvestment, profit must be made.
 How is additional profit made?
 In the short term, increases in the money supply have the essential role.
 The following two graphs, which cover different amount of years, and have slightly different scales show the close relation between money supply and GDP in the last decade.

 GROSS DOMESTIC PRODUCT

-Regarding Federal Reserve Open Market Operations, former Federal Reserve Chairperson, Ben Bernanke, in an Oct.
-1, 2012, speech to the Economic Club of Indiana, claimed they only decreased interest rates and did not monetize the debt.
+Former Federal Reserve Chairperson, Ben Bernanke, in an Oct.
+1, 2012, speech to the Economic Club of Indiana claimed that the Federal Reserve Open Market Operations have only decreased interest rates and not monetized the debt.

 By buying securities, are you "monetizing the debt"--printing money for the government to use--and will that inevitably lead to higher inflation?
 No, that's not what is happening, and that will not happen.
 Monetizing the debt means using money creation as a permanent source of financing for government spending.
 In contrast, we are acquiring Treasury securities on the open market and only on a temporary basis, with the goal of supporting the economic recovery through lower interest rates.
 At the appropriate time, the Federal Reserve will gradually sell these securities or let them mature, as needed, to return its balance sheet to a more normal size.

-Note that the words and argument may be true, only maybe, in the long-term, but are not true in the short term.
+Carefully note the words and his argument may be true, only maybe, in the long-term, but not true in the short term.